ominidi/ominidi-in-a-box/README.md

-# ominidi-in-a-box
+# Ominidi in a box
+> Cosa c'è nella scatola?
+Ominidi.

-Collect materials of Ominidi in a Box project
+Collect materials of Ominidi in a Box project.